imgix/gatsby/CONTRIBUTING.md

 ## Publishing

+1. Bump the versions of relevant packages with `npx lerna version --no-push`.
+Do NOT push to GH yet.
-1. Bump the version in packages/gatsby-transform-url/src/index.ts and commit.
+2. Update the version in packages/gatsby-transform-url/src/index.ts and commit with --amend.
+3. Move the git tags to the new commit
-2. Run `yarn run-publish` from root.
+4. Run `yarn build && npx lerna publish from-git` from root.

 Publish stable versions from main, and prerelease versions from beta.